MichaelCastiau/oceanograph-docs/docs/analytics/index.md

 all issues can be detected solely through water measurements.
 [Annotations](/analytics/annotations) also help link events in your tank (such as the addition of livestock or dosing of products) to fluctuations of your water values.

-The entry point of the analytics view is [this page](https://www.oceanograph.net/analytics) in the platform.
+The entry point of the analytics view is the  [analytics page](https://www.oceanograph.net/analytics) in the platform.